demisto/content/Packs/DB2/Integrations/DB2/README.md

 Integration to provide connectivity to IBM DB2 using the python ibm_db2 library.
-This integration was integrated and tested with version xx of DB2
+This integration was integrated and tested with version 0.1 of DB2

 ## Configure DB2 on Cortex XSOAR